TritonDataCenter/rfd/rfd/0060/README.md

   altogether.
 Possibly abuse PL/pgSQL to reduce calls even further.
 This would lagely solve the data movement problem, but presents difficulties with JSON and the version of Postgres Triton uses.
 Bug prone and brittle.

+- Add support to Moray to return raw Postgres data, instead of deserializing it and reserializing as JSON.
+However, this would break Moray's abstraction, and add unwanted dependencies on Moray's Postgres schema (as with the previous wild idea).

 - Turn dapi into a stateful cached service and feed it vmapi and cnapi events.
   Allocations would take milliseconds.
 Very bug prone.